MarwanTarik/eshtarek/docs/STORIES.md

 ## US7.
 As an admin, I want to be able to manage tenants so that I can oversee user accounts and their subscriptions.

 ## US8.
 As an admin, I want to be able to track active tenants and their usage statistics so that I can ensure the system is running smoothly and efficiently.

+## US9.
+As an admin, I want to be able to add new usage policies to the plans.